SasiMitraB/VorTeX/README.md

 ## Features (current)

+- **Folder explorer:** choose a folder on startup; collapsible tree on the left (toggle/hide) with folders/files; click a file to open it.
 - **Split panes with tab pools:** drag any tab between left/right panes; each pane keeps its own tabs.
 Close all tabs in a pane to hide it.
 - **PDF viewing:** opening a `.pdf` renders it inline (per-pane iframe) while text files use Monaco.
 - **Drag-and-drop tabs:** works across panes for both text and PDF tabs; drop zones stay inside the editor area.